-There’s also a couple callouts at the bottom explaining what a tap gesture does to the buttons at the bottom of the screen.
+There are also a couple of callouts at the bottom explaining what a tap gesture does to the buttons at the bottom of the screen.
 Granted this example is for a completed app design, but you should practice callouts on all wireframes and prototypes.

 Here’s a much better example of a simple wireframe using callouts to explain page features.

 The callouts cover what each element represents and/or what it does.
 For example, the small circle icon represents the product’s price.
 There’s no way you could demonstrate this in a lo-fi wireframe without using a callout.